nodatime/nodatime.org/src/NodaTime.Web/Markdown/2.0.x/localdate-patterns.md

 	<tr>
 	  <td><code>u</code>, <code>uu</code>, <code>uuu</code>, <code>uuuu</code>
 	  <td>
-	    The absolute, zero-padded as necessary to the same number of characters as the number of 'u' characters, with an optional leading <code>-</code> sign.
+	    The absolute year, zero-padded as necessary to the same number of characters as the number of 'u' characters, with an optional leading <code>-</code> sign.
 See notes below.
     </td>
 	  <td>